 In Myanmar, NIMD and Demo Finland jointly founded the Myanmar School of Politics (MySoP)

-In the South Caucasus (Georgia, Armenia, Azerbaijan), NIMD works with a regional office in Tbilisi, Georgia
+In Jordan NIMD works with a country office based in Amman

 In Tunisia, NIMD’s partner is the Centre des Etudes Méditerranéennes et Internationales (CEMI)